🇧🇪

 Colruyt, Delhaize, and Carrefour first

 Belgium's major supermarket chains carry strong plant-based ranges with clear EU allergen labelling.
-Colruyt in particular stocks a broad own-brand vegan selection at competitive prices.
+Colruyt stocks a broad own-brand vegan selection at competitive prices.
 In any town where restaurant options feel limited, the nearest Colruyt or Delhaize is nearly always a more reliable vegan source than the local brasserie.
-Lidl and Aldi also carry solid plant-based basics throughout the country.
+Lidl and Aldi carry solid plant-based basics throughout the country.
+Selection varies by branch and district: stock up at larger stores before travelling to smaller or more rural areas.

 01